lndrlng/ask_THWS/thws_scraper/LOGS.md

 ### `event_type: mongodb_item_upserted`

-An item was successfully written to a MongoDB collection.
+An item was successfully written (inserted or updated) into a MongoDB collection.
 | Key | Type | Description |
 | :--- | :--- | :--- |
 | `pipeline_class`| `string` | Name of the pipeline class (`"MongoPipeline"`). |